 As on 31st March 2020 the Audit Committee comprises of Mr.Aman Mehta Chairman Mr. Davinder Singh Brar Dr. Sanjaya Baru Ms. Tasneem Mehta Mr.Baldev Raj Arora and Mr. Vinesh Kumar Jairath as its Members.

 All the Members of the Committee are Independent Directors andrecommendations made by the Audit Committee were accepted by the Board of Directors of theCompany.
 Further the Committee has carried out the role assigned to it.
 Other detailsabout the Audit Committee and other Committees of the Board are provided in the Report onCorporate Governance forming part of this Annual Report.

 DIRECTORS' RESPONSIBILITY STATEMENT

-(a) in the preparation of Annual Accounts for the year ended 31st March2018 the applicable Accounting Standards have been followed and that no materialdepartures have been made from the same;
+(a) in the preparation of Annual Accounts for the year ended 31st March2020 the applicable Accounting Standards have been followed and that no materialdepartures have been made from the same;

-(b) such Accounting Policies as mentioned in the Notes to the Financial Statements forthe year ended 31st March 2018 have been selected and applied consistently andjudgments and estimates have been made that are reasonable and prudent so as to give atrue and fair view of the state of affairs of the Company at the end of the financial yearand of the profit of the Company for the year ended 31st March 2018;
+(b) such Accounting Policies as mentioned in the Notes to the Financial Statements forthe year ended 31st March 2020 have been selected and applied consistently andjudgments and estimates have been made that are reasonable and prudent so as to give atrue and fair view of the state of affairs of the Company at the end of the financial yearand of the loss of the Company for the year ended 31st March 2020;

 (c) proper and sufficient care has been taken for the maintenance of adequateaccounting records in accordance with the provisions of the Companies Act 2013 forsafeguarding the assets of the Company and for preventing and detecting fraud and otherirregularities;